Prag8855/aab/content/guides/visit-berlin.md

 To get from the airport to the city, you can...

 - **Use [public transit](/guides/public-transit)** (recommended)
     Take a train from BER airport to Berlin.
 It takes 30 to 45 minutes.
 Use [Google Maps](https://www.google.com/maps/place/BER+Airport+-+Terminal+1-2/@52.3647378,13.5089418,16.66z) or [BVG Fahrinfo](https://www.bvg.de/en/subscriptions-and-tickets/all-apps/fahrinfo-app) to get directions.
 The airport is in zone C, so you must buy an ABC ticket.
-The ticket costs {{BVG_ABC_TICKET|cur}}€.
+The ticket costs €{{BVG_ABC_TICKET|cur}}.
 You can buy tickets at the airport, near the train platform.
 You can pay with cash or a credit card.[^2] [Validate](/guides/public-transit#validate-your-ticket) your ticket before you get on the train. - [How to use public transit](/guides/public-transit)
 - **Take a taxi**
     There are taxis outside the BER airport.
 A ride from the airport to the city centre costs at least €50.[^3] You can also book a taxi with [Uber](https://www.uber.com/global/en/airports/ber/) or [FreeNow](https://www.free-now.com/de/flughafen).
 You can pay with cash or a credit card.[^4]
 - **Rent a car**